lamini-ai/lamini-examples/prompt_engineering.md

 Batching involves grouping multiple input prompts together and processing them simultaneously as a batch.
-This approach enhances efficiency by allowing the model to handle several prompts at once, optimizing resource utilization and potentially reducing response time.
+This approach enhances efficiency by allowing the model to handle several prompts at once to optimizing resource utilization.

 In lamini, the first argument to the runner can either be a single prompt or a list of prompts.
 When using a list of prompts, our system will batch process them.